 - In the 1994 German Grand Prix, Benetton driver Jos Verstappen was horrifyingly set alight along with his car on live TV due to a refuelling accident in the pits.
 Fortunately his racing suit successfully protected him and he suffered only a minor burn to his nose.

 - In 2007, funny car legend John Force blew a tire right after finishing a run, causing it to swing left into Kenny Bernstein and split in half The front half, with the engine, slid all the way to the dirt overdrive area, while the rear half, with John went headfirst into the wall, badly injuring him.

-- During The 2014 24 Hours of Daytona Memo Gidley, driving a Chevrolet Prototype, slammed into the back of the stalled, nearly stopped Ferrari of Matteo Malucelli at 120 MPH, causing both cars to be utterly destroyed, and breaking Gidley's left arm, left leg, and back (Malucelli got away with a concussion).
-Considering how little of the prototype was left, after the wreck, it's pretty amazing that that's all he suffered.
+- During the 2014 24 Hours of Daytona, Memo Gidley, driving a Chevrolet Prototype, slammed into the back of the stalled and nearly stopped Ferrari of Matteo Malucelli at 120 MPH, utterly destroying both cars and breaking Gidley's left arm, left leg, and back (Malucelli got away with a concussion).
+Considering how little of the prototype was left after the wreck, it's pretty amazing that that's all he suffered.

 - Jerry "The King" Lawler collapsed from a heart attack at ringside during a WWE Raw event in September 2012, about an hour after he wrestled a match.
 Luckily the medical staff was able to get him to the hospital in time to save his life.